racampos/emma/README.md

 ## To Do

+Following are some improvement opportunities for the project:

 1. Batch addition of products to the inventory, by taking advantage of EIP-1155's batch operations.
 2. Include the shipment service provider as one of the market participants.
 Currently it is assumed that payment for the shipping services is made off-chain by the sender of the goods, using traditional payment methods.